LCD/LED/OLED assorted displays 'lucky bags' at Maplin 1 (N01CG) Kemo Electronic S043

 The OLED uses an SSD0303 and gives you many interface options including parallel, SPI and i2c.
 The pinout of the OLED can be found on page 44 of that datasheet as well as the leaflet included with the pack of assorted displays.
 The OLED is also easily dimmable through software commands, unlike some OLEDs which require modification.

 The OLED is blue - the shade of blue it uses looks nice in real life and is a deeper shade than in the photo above - the screen burn-in example below is closer to the real colour.
-Oddly the OLED also needs to be up side down to get the correct addressing - you'd expect the right way up to be with the tab at the bottom but the right way up is with the tab at the top - but that does allow you to fold the tab behind the OLED and have the breakout board with the pins at the bottom.
-The SSD0303 command set does allow you to 'reverse' the addressing but that only works somewhat and just caused confusion when I tried it.
+The right way up is with the tab at the top which allows you to fold the tab behind the OLED and have the breakout board with the pins at the bottom.

 Note: These OLED Displays are very vulnerable to screen burn (particularly on the brighter settings), unlike the Winstar OLEDs sold by Rev-Ed.
 Running the clock demo for more than a few minutes on the bright setting or a few weeks on the dimmest setting will cause visible screen burn-in.